Ein gesunder Garten mit natürlichen Produkten: Warum Sie auf Zeolith und Kalk setzen sollten

 Calcium deficiency in tomatoes?

-Although blossom-end rot is often associated with a calcium deficiency, it is not always exclusively due to a lack of calcium in the soil.
+Although blossom-end rot is often associated with calcium deficiency, it is not always solely due to a lack of calcium in the soil.
 The disease can also be caused by inconsistent watering, high humidity, high salt concentrations in the soil, and certain pathogens that impair the plant's ability to absorb calcium.

 Why is the particle size of lime so important?